Professional Development Research Institute (PDRI)

 Part of KUCRL since 2008

 The purpose of the division is to support and learn from educators who are on the ground and in the schools daily.
-The PDRI offers support, resources, and continuing research via national and regional updates, just-in-time support, and continuous growth of experts in the knowledge of the Center’s educational interventions.
+The PDRI offers support, resources, and continuing research via national and regional updates, just-in-time support, and continuous growth opportunities to develop expertise in the Center’s educational interventions.
 The PDRI’s work addresses classroom and school-wide implementation of Strategic Instruction ModelTM (SIM) interventions and draws upon the daily application of the interventions in diverse settings.

 QUESTIONS THAT DRIVE PDRI'S WORK

-- How can implementers measure student achievement outcome data in SIM application classrooms or schools?
+- How can implementers measure student outcome data in SIM application classrooms or schools?

-- What are the professional development elements that are necessary to ensure implementation with fidelity applying a blended model of professional development?
+- What are the professional development elements that are necessary to ensure implementation with fidelity while applying an adaptive, personalized model of professional development?

 NOTABLE FINDINGS, OUTCOMES, AND ACCOMPLISHMENTS